Y0Coss/docs-fork/pages/public_cloud/public_cloud_databases/kafkaconnect_01_capabilities/guide.fr-ca.md

 ---
 title: Kafka Connect - Capacités et limitations (EN)
-excerpt: Discover the capabilities and limitations of Public Cloud Databases for Kafka Connect
+excerpt: Discover the capabilities and limitations of Public Cloud Analytics for Kafka Connect
 updated: 2025-08-04
 ---

 ## Objective

-This page provides the technical capabilities and limitations of the Public Cloud Databases for Kafka Connect offer.
+This page provides the technical capabilities and limitations of the Public Cloud Analytics for Kafka Connect offer.

 We continuously improve our offers.
 You can follow and submit ideas to add to our roadmap at <https://github.com/orgs/ovh/projects/16/views/5>.